 Dedication is the act of being fully devoted to something, whether this is something intangible, such as a task, goal, or desired outcome, or something that you can feel yourself physically being a part of, such as such as a cause, religion, sports teams, or another person.

 While there are many different types of dedication, in this article I’m going to focus on what it means to dedicate yourself to a goal; your true calling, as it were.
-Dedication is a positive character trait, and a trait that is most likely to lead to your success in life.
+What is dedication?
+Dedication is a positive character trait; one that is most likely to lead to your success in life.

 Synonyms for Dedication

-There are a number of other words (synonyms) for dedication, including commitment, devotion, adherence, allegiance, single-mindedness, purposefulness, and doggedness, to name but a few.
+There are a number of synonyms for hard work and dedication, including commitment, devotion, adherence, allegiance, single-mindedness, purposefulness, and doggedness, to name but a few.

-Despite being synonyms, these words can’t be swapped out in all instances, and it’s for this reason that I have decided to stick with the word “dedication” throughout this article.
+Despite being synonyms for hard work and dedication, these words can’t be swapped out in all instances, and it’s for this reason that I have decided to stick with the word “dedication” throughout this article.

 How Hard Work and Dedication Leads to Success